Mon 6 – Wed 8 November 2023, OCG Austrian Computing Society, Wollzeile 1, Vienna 1.,

 The venue – City of Vienna

-Vienna is Austria’s most populous city with nearly 2 million inhabitants.
+Vienna is Austria’s most populous city with now 2 million inhabitants.
 Besides being the

 capital of Austria, after the fall of the Iron Curtain it has regained its previous position as the